thegetty/artists-things/content/things/55-wine.md

 [^11]: This included eight *pièces* (approximately 183 liters) and one *demi-pièce* (approximately 91 liters) at Lagny-sur-Marne, and nine *demi-pièces* and a *feuillette* (approximately 137 liters each) at the Louvre.
 Hédou, *Jean Le Prince*, 209, 260.

-[^12]: “Information faite par le commissaire Daminois au sujet de la mort violente du sieur Lemoyne,” {{*NAAF*}}*,* 1877, 195.
+[^12]: “Information faite par le commissaire Daminois au sujet de la mort violente du sieur Lemoyne,” [[*NAAF*]]*,* 1877, 195.

-[^13]: Savary des Bruslons, *Dictionnaire universel*, 1954–55. Étienne Jeaurat’s brother, François, was a *marchand de vin* living on the same street as the painter in the 1740s (possibly in the same dwelling), {{AN}}, {{MC}}/ET/CXV/548.
+[^13]: Savary des Bruslons, *Dictionnaire universel*, 1954–55. Étienne Jeaurat’s brother, François, was a *marchand de vin* living on the same street as the painter in the 1740s (possibly in the same dwelling), [[AN]], [[MC]]/ET/CXV/548.

 [^14]: For the case reports, see Jules Guiffrey, *Scellés et inventaires d’artistes français du XVII^e^ et du XVIII^e^ siècle* (Paris: Charavay, 1884), 1:394–417.
 On Godefroy’s connections to the neighborhood, see: Noémie Étienne, “A Family Business: Picture Restorers in the Louvre Quarter,” *Journal18* 2 (2016), <https://www.journal18.org/830>.

 [^15]: Melissa Percival, “Taste and Trade: The Drinking Portraits of Alexis Grimou (1678–1733),” *Art Bulletin* 101, no. 1 (2019): 19–20.

-[^16]: “\[U\]n franc ivrogne.” *Abecedario de P. J. Mariette*, Philippe de Chennevières and Anatole de Montaiglon eds.
+[^16]: “\[U]n franc ivrogne.” *Abecedario de P. J. Mariette*, Philippe de Chennevières and Anatole de Montaiglon eds.
 (Paris: Dumoulin, 1853–1854), 2:335–36.
-On Grimou’s posthumous biographical narrative, see George Levitine, “The Eighteenth-Century Rediscovery of Alexis Grimou and the Emergence of the Proto-Bohemian Image of the French Art,” {{*ECS*}} 2, no. 1 (1968): 58–76.
+On Grimou’s posthumous biographical narrative, see George Levitine, “The Eighteenth-Century Rediscovery of Alexis Grimou and the Emergence of the Proto-Bohemian Image of the French Art,” [[*ECS*]] 2, no. 1 (1968): 58–76.

-[^17]: Grimou was *agréé* in 1705 but never submitted his reception pieces; his provisional status was cancelled in 1709. {{*PV*}}, 4:78–79.
-The Académie’s vision of the guild as a community of bawdy drinkers was cemented in the institution’s first set of Statutes (1648), where Article III banned its members from all “drunkenness, debauchery, and gambling.” {{*PV*}}, 1:7.
+[^17]: Grimou was *agréé* in 1705 but never submitted his reception pieces; his provisional status was cancelled in 1709. [[*PV*]], 4:78–79.
+The Académie’s vision of the guild as a community of bawdy drinkers was cemented in the institution’s first set of Statutes (1648), where Article III banned its members from all “drunkenness, debauchery, and gambling.” [[*PV*]], 1:7.

 [^18]: Percival, “Taste and Trade,” 6–25.